 A second major misconception that I frequently encounter is that brand is a minor consideration in the B2B decision-making process.
 This could not be further from the truth.

-A 2012 McKinsey & Company survey shows business buyers consider the brand to be a central element in selecting a supplier, ranking slightly higher than the performance of the sales team.
+A McKinsey & Company survey showed business buyers consider the brand to be a central element in selecting a supplier, ranking slightly higher than the performance of the sales team.
 This is largely due to the fact the stakes are often high with B2B purchases, so confidence in the brand is critical and buyers will pay for peace of mind.

 “Decision makers are willing to pay a premium for strong brands because they make their lives easier, primarily by aggregating information and reducing risk,” wrote McKinsey.
 When all of the customer analysis of the solution is done, it is often the strength of the brand that separates a company from its competitors to win the business.